 Contemporary art thrives on exchange, vernissages in galleries are key dates in the art calendar.
 But the crisis was forcing all this to take a break too.
-From Monday, 11.05. the Munich galleries may now open again - here three of them explain what happens after the shutdown.
+Since Monday, 11.05. the Munich galleries may now open again - here three of them explain what happens after the shutdown.

 What's the exhibition you can't show?